ejamroz/Authorize.Net_XojoGateway/README.md

 ## Usage
 To use ANet's API you must either have a merchant account or a [sandbox account](https://developer.authorize.net/hello_world/sandbox/) with them.
 Once you have a mechant login and transaction key you will be able to test their API.
 See the code in the aNetModuleTest window for examples.
 Each button demostrates a different capability.
 There is dummy data already hard coded in, so feel to change it to see what happens.

-All relavent source code is contained within the ANetAPI module.
+All relavent source code is contained within the ANetAPI folder.
+I have included a test window that allows you to go through all current abilities and see how they work and what respnses look like.

 ## Current Abilities
 * Charge a credit card